Divorce or separation

 Divorce or separation will then have no effect on your pension benefit.

-If you wish to equalise your pension, you must contact the pension fund within 2 years of divorcing or separating.
+If you wish to equalize your pension, you must contact the pension fund within 2 years of divorcing or separating.
 Have you and your partner made other arrangements?
 Let the pension fund know in good time.
+Read more about Divorce or separation.

 You were cohabiting